- It is one of the most significant innovations to be introduced to the home insurance market.

 Only certain types of properties are eligible to be covered by Flood Re.
 To benefit from Flood Re your property must:

-Holiday homes, second homes, bed & breakfasts paying council tax, properties used for home working and tenanted properties with contents insurance are all eligible for cover.
+Holiday homes, second homes, bed and breakfasts paying council tax, properties used for home working and tenanted properties with contents insurance are all eligible for cover.

 Buying home insurance